bcgov/pipeline-templates/tekton/README.md

    # Used by Tekton triggers to call a webhook configured within a repo using the configured secret.
    # Refer to https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks for creating a webook and secret.
    GITHUB_SECRET="<YOUR_GITHUB_SECRET>"

+   # - Sonar Token - #
+   # - Ussed for running sonar scans. it is not required to set this value for any tasks except the sonar-scan pipeline run.
+   # - The mvn-build pipeline run has an option to run sonar scanning but can be disabled using the value false for the runSonarScan parameter
+   SONAR_TOKEN="<YOUR_SONAR_TOKEN>"
    EOF
    ```